• Skip to primary navigation

 • 📖 Recipe

-Y'all, this pumpkin shaped cheese ball is the cutest party appetizer ever!
-I used spicy cheese puffs for the outside but you could use plain ones if you don't want them to be spicy.
+I used spicy cheese puffs for the outside but you could use plain ones if you don't like hot.

 Labeled ingredients for this cheeseball recipe.